allegro/allegro.tech/_posts/2019-12-01-allegro-tech-meeting.md

 they are even more problematic.
 So it’s probably best for us to minimise them, right?
 Darek Jędrzejczyk and Ireneusz Gawlik had a presentation about work organisation challenges, how to restore our ability of being ‘in the flow’ and whether deep working is possible at all.
-The talk titled *‘Let me code’* was supposed to make us think if and how technology affects us in our everyday job and whether we use the available tools, like instant messaging platform in a good way.
+The talk titled *‘Let me code’* made us think if and how technology affects us in our everyday job and whether we use the available tools, like instant messaging platform in a good way.
 Unfortunately, we can’t share this presentation with you because it contains confidential information about our internal infrastructure.
-However, you can watch a cover of the song [Let it go](https://www.youtube.com/watch?v=EUNyUR4fY7U) which illustrates the problem well.
+However, you can watch a cover of the song [Let it go](https://www.youtube.com/watch?v=EUNyUR4fY7U) which illustrates what obstacles developers might be facing.
 Let us know what you think about this work style!

 <img alt="speakers" src="/img/articles/2019-12-01-allegro-tech-meeting/let_me_code_speakers.png" />